 9/13/17 Plane fighting Irma’s hurricane winds, aborting landing at Myrtle Beach airport.
 Video shows an Allegiant Air flight battling winds from tropical storm Iram as it attempts to land at Myrtle Beach International Airport on Monday.
 Incredible video of a plane as it battles crosswinds at MyrtleBeach International Airport.

 MYR Airport Tour From April, 2017 - YouTube Video

 Feb.
 24, 2017

 My Myrtle Beach Links

-LuggageLimits.com is a FREE Search Tool for Flight-Specific Baggage Information.
-Detailed baggage allowance information is available on all routes and ticket classes for over 100 airlines!
-All of the information you need to avoid expensive airline luggage fees is provided along with helpful airport specific links.
+Search Tool for Flight-Specific Baggage info.
+Detailed baggage allowance information is available for over 100 airlines!
+All the information you need to avoid expensive airline luggage fees is provided along with helpful airport specific links.